 Evidence of working productively with minimal supervision.

-Work within an office (or remote setting during pandemic) as well as in various educational settings.
+Work within an office (or hybrid setting during pandemic) as well as in various educational settings.

 Work days, evenings, and weekends, as needed, to meet responsibilities of the position.

 This position often works in the community.
 Must be able to travel several times per week and regionally/statewide multiple times per year.
 Must provide vehicle or make individual arrangements for transportation.
 Mileage reimbursement provided.

 Cell phone required to meet responsibilities of this position.
 Cell phone number will be published in the Extension directory.

 Must have the ability to lift, carry, pull, and push 20 pounds.

 Must be able to stand for 90 minutes at a time and sit for 90 minutes at a time.
 Some days will require hours of standing or sitting.